meltano/meltano/docs/src/handbook/engineering/README.md

 ### Schedule

-We aim to release every Monday and Thursday, unless there are no [unreleased changes](https://gitlab.com/meltano/meltano/blob/master/CHANGELOG.md#unreleased).
+A new version of Meltano is released every 1st and 3rd Thursday of the month.

+New versions and iterations on Meltano SDK, MeltanoHub, and any other Meltano product lines are released as needed with no particular cadence.

 ### Versioning